 No matter the sector you work in, your organisation will produce some waste, but how much you produce and how you can dispose of it effectively depends on your unique needs.
-For example, if you’re a large retailer, you may produce a large amount of cardboard, polystyrene and polythene that needs to be disposed of appropriately.
+For example, if you’re a large retailer, you may produce a large amount of cardboard, polythene and polystyrene waste that needs to be disposed of appropriately.

 What Is the Waste Hierarchy?